What are the most common ingredients used in sunscreens?

 Using a wide brimmed hat is a great idea to protect yourself from the harmful effects of UV Exposure

-One may try to protect themselves from the harmful effects of UV rays by avoiding direct exposure when the sun’s rays are intense, i.e., between 10 am to 4 pm.
+One may try to protect oneself from the harmful effects of UV rays by avoiding direct exposure when the sun’s rays are intense, i.e., between 10 am to 4 pm.
 At such times, it’s best to be under shade whenever possible.

 Sunscreens